Casa Batlló or Casa Milà: Which Gaudí House Is Better?

 Nearest metro station to Casa Milà: Diagonal.

-Where to buy tickets for Casa Milà: Click here to book skip-the-line tickets now through Get Your Guide!
+Click here to book your tickets now via Get Your Guide!

 Please note that some links in this article are affiliate links, which means if you make a purchase we make a small commission at no extra cost to you.
 This money is used to support this website and cover the costs of keeping it online and free to access!